Skip to content

 Why This Matters for You and Your Family

 When a company’s internal files leave its control, the ripple effects reach far beyond the corporate perimeter.
 Employee names, email addresses, phone numbers, project details, and partner contacts frequently sit inside such documents.
 Once those records surface on a ransomware leak site, they become easy pickings for identity thieves, phishing campaigns, and follow-on extortion attempts.
 For ordinary people, this can translate into unexpected calls, targeted scams, or fraudulent accounts opened in your name.
-If you or anyone in your household has ever worked with Service Power, used their software, or had your information stored in a vendor file, this breach is relevant to you.
+If you or anyone in your household has ever worked with Service Power, used their software, or had your information stored in a vendor file, this claimed breach is relevant to you.

 Credential leaks like this one often cascade into account takeovers that extend well beyond the original victim company.